Malcolm X at Sidi Gaber (short story)

 “I think el-Hajj Malik el-Shabazz will take a while for people to get used to.”

 “So, you’re not going to be as zealous as Muhammad Ali Clay about the name change?
-Which, by the way, they’ve reused the photo of you grinning alongside him,” Amir said.
+By the way, they’ve reused the photo of you grinning alongside him,” Amir said.

-They both laughed as Amir passed him the paper.
+They both chuckled as Amir passed him the paper.

 “Even I still slip up and say Cassius Clay.
 Our names never really leave us,” Malcolm said.